Cloud Cost Management FAQ

 Anomaly detection identifying unexpected cost spikes

-Forecasting to predict future spending
+Forecasting to predict future spend

 Why visibility matters:

-You cannot optimize what you cannot see
+You cannot optimise what you cannot see

-Accountability requires attribution—teams must know their costs
+Accountability requires attribution — teams must know their costs

 Data-driven decisions replace guesswork and politics